influxdata/docs-v2/content/influxdb/cloud/reference/key-concepts/_index.md

 influxdb/cloud/tags: [key concepts]
 ---

-Before working with InfluxDB 2.0, it's helpful to learn a few key concepts.
+Before working with InfluxDB Cloud, it's helpful to learn a few key concepts.
 Browse the topics below to learn more.

 {{< children >}}